al2wang/MSTS-TSW-Projects/README.md

 Models of rolling stock and signals can take advantage of a few features which are only available in Open Rails.
 The manual contains a list of about 40 parameters which improve the operation of locos.

+-

+Soundmod for the DüWag Type-U2 from Railtraction, for the Frankfurt U-Bahn.

+This sound mod changes (replaces) ONLY EXISTING sounds.

+Have fun driving ^^

+Changelog Update 2.0

+- All sounds revised.
+- Error: Sound has not become quieter when removed, ***fixed.***
+- Playback script adapted for the engine.
+- Known bug: Exterior door sounds are a bit quiet.
+- Funny deep sound could be removed.
+- External sound from the curve sounds is sometimes still a bit "weird".

+Please link the mod if you present it in videos.

+THANK YOU!

+-

+## Required payware

+Duewag U2h U2e - Railtraction

+-

 2022.08
 Work Items
   Work items: